zaicodes/beyond-photos-photography/README.md

 - The pure white (#ffffff) symbolizes cleanliness, and simplicity.
 It represents a sense of clarity and openness.
 On the other hand, the intense black (#000000) conveys strength, authority.
 It adds a touch of sophistication and elegance to the palette.

 - The shade of light grey (#F2F2F2) brings in a sense of neutrality, balance, and professionalism.
 It provides a subtle contrast between the white and black, creating a harmonious blend.
 This hue adds a touch of modernity and refinement to the overall palette.
+I used this shade particularly to separate sections.

 - The vibrant red (#FF0000) stands out as a bold accent colour, representing passion, energy, and excitement.
 It adds a dynamic element to the palette, catching the viewer's attention and creating a focal point.
-This intense hue conveys a sense of urgency and evokes strong emotions.

 - Together, the colour palette combines the purity and simplicity of white, the strength and mystery of black, the neutrality and professionalism of light grey, and the passion and energy of red.
 It creates a visually striking and well-balanced palette that blends elements of clarity, sophistication, modernity, and dynamism.